 - Challenge the evidence or procedures to obtain dropped charges

 - Negotiate with the prosecution for lesser charges or lesser punishment

 - Represent you in court, should your case go to trial

-At any step along the way, your attorney will explain your choices to you so you can weigh the risks and benefits or your decisions.
+At any step along the way, your attorney will explain your choices to you so you can weigh the risks and benefits of your decisions.

 Restoring Your Pennsylvania Driving Privileges

-Without driving privileges, you may be unable to go to work, transport your children or accomplish your other day-to-day tasks.
-In addition, PennDOT manages a point system which is designed to help improve driving habits and ensure safe driving.
+Without driving privileges, you may be unable to go to work or accomplish other day-to-day tasks.
+In addition, PennDOT manages a point system that is designed to ensure safe driving.
 Points are added for a DUI offense as well as other driving offenses such as speeding.
 Corrective actions begin when there are six points on a person’s driving record and can include driver’s license revocations as well as suspensions.

-Contact us to set up an initial consultation with a DUI lawyer who can represent your best interests.
+Contact The Law Offices of Steven E. Kellis today to set up an initial consultation with a lawyer who will represent your best interests.